JimmySpicy/LC3/README.md

 The overflow register can take two values :
 * 1 if an ADD or ADC has generated an overflow.
 * 0 for all others operations modifying NZP : other ARITH and JUMPS.
 I should test if the current operation if ADD or ADC in order to choose the next state : that's the goal of the multiplexer, whose selecting bit is the result of a checking on the op-code.
 But the next state may not be written : the register is updated only if we have an NZP instruction or an ADD/ADC (but they are NZP instructions too).
 Finally, the state is directed to an output.

 ##RegPC
 First, RegPC computes PC+1.
 We then compute PC+[SEXT(off9)] for BR.
 I placed a multiplexer here, because if BR's test fails, the next adresse should be PC+1 anyway.
 We check after what kind of jump we have thanks to the opcode, controlling a plexer : if it is a BR, we choose either PC+1 of PC+[SEXT-off9)], depending on the previous result; if it is a JMP, we just choose the register.
 Finally, a third multiplexer chosses the final value of PC : if the instruction is not even a jump, the new PC should be PC+1.
-Otherwise, it takes the previous value : PC+1 (BR failed), PC+SEXT(off9) (BR matches), Reg (JMP).
+Otherwise, it takes the previous value : PC+1 (BR failed), PC+[SEXT(off9)] (BR matches), Reg (JMP).

 ##GetAddr
+All possible adresses are computed :
+* PC+[SEXT(off9)], for LD/ST
+* BR+[SEXT(off6)], for LDR/STR
+* PC+1 (inherited), for other cases (except LDI/STI, not implemented) A selection is performed on PC+[SEXT(off9)] and BR+[SEXT(off6)] if the op-code looks like more LD/ST or LDR/STR, thanks to a multiplexer.
+Then I check if the current instruction needs to access memory (op-code 0010, 0011, 0110, 0111) and if we are in a memory acess phase (fetch).
+In this case, the output is the filtered address.
+Otherwise, it is PC+1.

+##LoadAddr
+During a load instruction, we must be aware of the data we should write into a register : in case of LEA, it is simply PC+[SEXT(off9)], for LD/LDR it is the content given by the memory (the frame is computed by GetAddr, and is tunneled via MemOut).
+TO make the choice, we simply check if the current instruction is LEA (the bits 15 and 14 are both 1) or not.
+The output is the filtered data, and will be choosen as "result" for a register in case of Load instruction.

 ===
 #Tests